-A course that may not apply toward graduation may be assigned credit value for purposes of course load per session and tuition.
-This institutional credit is included in your grade point average (GPA) and in determining your eligibility for financial aid and veterans education benefits.
-However, if you are required to take these courses, you do so in addition to the 120 units of graduation credit required for your bachelor's degree or the 60 units required for your associate degree.
+A course that may not apply toward graduation may be assigned a credit value for purposes of course load per session and tuition.
+This institutional credit is included in your GPA and in determining your eligibility for financial aid and veterans education benefits.
+However, if you are required to take these courses, you do so in addition to the credits required for the degree.

-Academic Progress
+Academic Standards and Levels of Progress

-When your cumulative GPA is computed at the end of every term (fall, spring, or summer), the Office of the Registrar then takes action, required by UMUC policy, according to your level of progress as described below.
+UMGC assesses your academic standing at the end of every term (fall, spring, or summer).
+Your GPA is computed for all UMGC graded coursework to make a determination of academic standing according to your level of progress as described below.